Interfax-Ukraine

 PACE should work with delegations from both Russia and Ukraine to implement Minsk fully – Agramunt

-Interfax-Ukraine to host press conference 'The Catastrophe of Domestic Medicine.
-Who is to blame?'

-Interfax-Ukraine to host press conference 'Volunteers will Publish Evidence of Ukraine's National Police Leadership Involvement into Made-to-Order Crimes and Corruption'
+Interfax-Ukraine to host press conference 'Political Leaders of Ukrainian Donbas'

 Ecologists hope Rada bill on Carpathian primeval forests to be floored in Jan